Backpacker Travel Insurance

 Get your Vaccinations.
 Some of the jabs you need might need to be given over several months.
 This might cause some side effects, so make sure you start the series of jabs so that you are better prepared for your trip.

 Apply for your Visas.
-If you are travelling to Thailand for example, which you will need to get in advance, leave plenty of time before the trip starts to receive the paperwork.
+If you are travelling to Thailand for example, you will need to get a Visa in advance, leave plenty of time before the trip starts to receive the paperwork.

 Money and Documents.
 Make sure you have enough money when you arrive at your destination and if you are using cards, split the money over more than one card if you can.
 Also research the best currency exchange and consider getting a pre paid card.

 Paperwork.
-It would be sensible to make photocopies of all relevant documents such as passport and keep them with you, in case you loos them whilst travelling.
+It would be sensible to make photocopies of all relevant documents such as Passport and keep them with you, in case you loose them whilst travelling.

 Emergency Numbers.
-Note done the most important numbers and keep them on yourself, such as Embassy or Consulate details as well as the Travel Insurance Emergency Assistance number.
+Note done the most important numbers and keep them with you, such as Embassy or Consulate details as well as the Travel Insurance Emergency Assistance number.

 FCO Locate System.
 Register for the free Foreign and Commonwealth Office Locate System.
 This can enable the Foreign Office to get in touch with you in case of a terrorist attack or natural disaster.